dr0verride/off_the_chain/README.md

 ## Installation

 Add this line to your application's Gemfile.
-The *Chain* class will be includede in the gobal name space.
+The *Chain* class will be included in the gobal name space.

 ```ruby
 gem 'off_the_chain', require: 'off_the_chain/import'